dahlstromsec/linux-handbook/08-storage-filesystems.md

 ### Purpose

-Displays filesystem disk usage in a human-readable format.
+Displays disk space usage for mounted filesystems in a human-readable format.

 ### Syntax